cvxgrp/cone_prog_refine/README.md

 # `cpsr`: Cone Program Solution Refinement

+`cpsr` is a [Python]([https://www.python.org) library for the iterative improvement, or refinement, of a primal-dual solution, or a certificate of unboundedness or infeasibility, of a cone program.

+Given an approximate solution (or certificate), meaning one for which the optimality conditions don't hold exactly,
+`cpsr` produces a new solution for which the norm of the violations of the primal and dual constraints, and the duality gap, is smaller.

+It does so by computing the gradient of the operator 𝒩 (z) ∈ 𝗥^(n), where z ∈ 𝗥^(n) is a primal-dual approximate solution, and 𝒩 (z) = 0 if and only if z in an *exact* primal-dual solution, or certificate, meaning one for which the optimality conditions are satisfied within machine precision.

-`cpsr` is a pure-Python library for the refinement of solutions of primal-dual cone programs.
-It currently supports linear programs, second-order cone programs, exponential programs, semidefinite programs, and any combination.
+It currently supports cone programs that are either linear programs, second-order cone programs, exponential programs, semidefinite programs, and any combination.

 To install, execute in a terminal:

 ```
 pip install cpsr